| Erin Ptah ( @ 2008-05-26 04:52 pm UTC |

 "This is my stenographer, Avenger," said Birdman, indicating the eagle, as he took his own seat behind the desk.

 "Of course," said Jon.
-After all, an avian stenographer was no less weird than the anthropomorphic purple hippo who had joined him in the elevator.
+It wasn't any weirder than the anthropomorphic purple hippo who had joined him in the elevator.
 "Nice to meet you, Avenger."

 "Caw," said Avenger politely.